 Most people of Lagos claim that the amount of crime in Lagos has gone down significantly in the past few decades, particularly violent crime.

-- Visas - Most countries do need a passport in order to enter Lagos, Nigeria.
+Most countries do need a visa to enter Lagos, Nigeria.
 You will need a valid passport and keep in mind that it is usually impossible to acquire a visa upon arrival so make sure you apply for one well in advance.
 If you are not sure about your visa status, contact your nearest Nigerian embassy for further information.

-- Weather - Lagos has tropical climate, due to it being located in the tropics, and it is characterized by a rainy and a dry season as in most countries in the tropics.
+Lagos has a tropical climate, due to it being located in the tropics, and it is characterized by a rainy and a dry season as in most countries in the tropics.
 Lagos's rainy season lasts from May to September during which period it receives extreme amounts of rain which sometimes leads to extreme floods.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Lagos, since it covers not only the costs of medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Lagos, since it covers not only the costs of medical problems but also theft and loss of valuables.

 Lagos Weather Averages (Temperatures)